 How to Rate Limit in NGINX

-You should also have root or sudo access to edit Nginx configuration files, typically located in /etc/nginx/.
-After making configuration changes, always test the syntax before reloading:
+You also need root or sudo access to edit Nginx configuration files, usually under /etc/nginx/.
+Test syntax before every reload:

 sudo nginx -t